This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Services offered

 Fit & Strong! classes meet 3 times per week for 8 weeks or 2 times per week for 12 weeks (24 total sessions).
-The classes consist of multi-component exercises that focuses on:
+The classes consist of a core of multi-component exercises that focus on:

 • Flexibility